 We are subject to the risk of fluctuations in foreign currency exchange rates, specifically with respect to the euro, pound sterling and Australian dollar.
-Our reporting currency is the U.S. dollar, our functional currency is the pound sterling and the functional currency of our wholly owned foreign subsidiary, Vaccitech Australia Pty, is the Australian dollar.
-Our cash and cash equivalents as of December 31, 2021 consisted primarily of cash balances held by Vaccitech (UK) Limited in U.S. dollars.
+Our reporting currency is the United States dollar, and functional currency of Vaccitech plc and its consolidated subsidiaries, Vaccitech (UK) Limited and Vaccitech Oncology Limited, is the pound sterling.
+The functional currency of our wholly owned foreign subsidiary, Vaccitech North America, Inc. is the United States dollar.
+The functional currency of our wholly owned foreign subsidiary, Vaccitech Australia Pty, is the Australian dollar.
+The functional currency of our wholly owned foreign subsidiary, Vaccitech Italia S.R.L, is the euro.
+Our cash and cash equivalents as of December 31, 2022 consisted primarily of cash balances held by Vaccitech (UK) Limited in United States dollars.

-Assets and liabilities are translated into U.S. dollars at the exchange rate in effect on the balance sheet date.
+Assets and liabilities are translated into United States dollars at the exchange rate in effect on the balance sheet date.
 Revenue and expenses are translated at the average exchange rate in effect during the period.
-Translation adjustments are included in the consolidated Balance Sheet as a component of accumulated other comprehensive loss.
+Translation adjustments are included in the consolidated Balance Sheets as a component of accumulated other comprehensive loss.
 Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in operating expenses, net in the consolidated Statements of Operations and Comprehensive Loss as incurred.